stabledata/synchro/README.md

 ## Architecture

-Synchro is a **purposefully dead simple ktor web service** with HTTP endpoints documented in OpenAPI however, there are a few noteworthy features:
+Synchro is a **purposefully dead simple ktor web service** with HTTP and gRPC endpoints however, there are a few noteworthy features:

 ### Writes are always idempotent

-All write requests, which are entirely POST (yes, even the other "verb" operations) are enveloped with a required `x-stable-event-id` header which serves as an idempotency guarantee.
+All write requests, which are entirely HTTP POST or gRPC are enveloped with a required `x-stable-event-id` header which serves as an idempotency guarantee.

 As part of request contextualization, the logs table is checked to ensure events have not been processed.